A Visit to Craig’s and to My Sis’s

 It was a welcome change to see all the new, sprouting green replacing the ugly brown that we have seen for so many months.
 We’re hoping for a lot more rain!

-Our annual Thanksgiving dinner at Craig’s Castle and our visit to my sis’s was as pleasant as ever.
+Our annual Thanksgiving dinner at Craig’s Castle and our visit to my sis’s were as pleasant as ever.
 Christmas would be here in exactly one month, and we planned the same trip again then.

 Life is good with Cecil the Diesel!